-Proceed as follows to view the event log:
+To view the event log:

-- 1. Press both ↑ and ↓ buttons simultaneously to display the navigation menu. - 2.
+- Press both ↑ and ↓ buttons simultaneously to display the navigation menu. - 2.
 Cycle to the event log section and press the Auto button to enter. - Repeatedly press the ↑ or ↓ buttons until the LCD window displays the desired event.